What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 How do I convert my percentage into GPA for admissions?

 The answer is simple.
 You don’t.
-Before you go searching for scales and tables and weird calculations, let me guide you to refrain.
+Before searching for scales, tables, and weird calculations, let me guide you to refrain.
 It is not required.

 Almost all the universities in America recognise that the grading system across various boards is different.
-They are also well aware of all of the Indian Boards including the CBSE, the ICSE, the CIE and the IB as well as the State Boards.
-They also understand that while some boards would happily give a high score, some simply never give the maximum.
-So, if planning to apply, concentrate on doing your best in what you are pursuing.
-The university you apply to would simply equate your scores to their internal cut-off for your board.
+They are also well aware of the Indian Boards, including the CBSE, the ICSE, the CIE, the IB, and the State Boards.
+They also understand that some boards would happily score high, but some never give the maximum.
+So, if you are planning to apply, concentrate on doing your best in your chosen field.
+The university you apply to would equate your scores to their internal cut-off for your board.
 More importantly, the admission process to the USA is not simply based on your grades.
 They look at the bigger picture and would also look at your SAT, GMAT, or GRE scores (whichever is applicable) along with the application essays and letters of recommendation.
-In case they don’t recognise the board, they would request you to share your scorecard and an explanation of that grading system.
+If they don’t recognise the board, they request that you share your scorecard and an explanation of that grading system.

 GPA Scale - Weighted vs Unweighted